irsl/apache-openoffice-rce-via-uno-links/README.md

 ## Affected versions

-All Apache OpenOffice 4 versions.
+Apache OpenOffice 4 versions before 4.1.8.

 ## Was a CVE assigned to this issue?